Sagrone/scraper/README.md

     $ gem install sagrone_scraper

-## Usage
+## Basic Usage

+Comming soon...

+## Modules

 #### `SagroneScraper::Agent`

 The agent is responsible for scraping a web page from a URL.
 Here is how you can create an `agent`:

 1. one way is to pass it a `url` option